-Recommend me a book on the TudorsWatch
+Recommend me a book on the TudorsWatch this thread

 Also, I study Tudor government and Rebellions as part of my A-Levels.
 Most importantly, I want a book that is entertaining whilst being insightful.
 I am open to reading about rebellions or even just reading about each monarch.

 Try giving Alison Weir or David Starkey a read though